encode/django-rest-framework/docs/api-guide/permissions.md

 The following third party packages are also available.

+## DRF - Access Policy

+The [Django REST - Access Policy][drf-access-policy] package provides a way to define complex access rules in declaritive policy classes that are attached to view sets or function-based views.
+The policies are defined in JSON in a format similer to AWS' Identity & Access Management policies.

 ## Composed Permissions

 The [Composed Permissions][composed-permissions] package provides a simple way to define complex and multi-depth (with logic operators) permission objects, using small and reusable components.